 I have seen many of the more dramatic fjords in Norway and while this is not going to be like some of them (many are too far from Bergen for a day trip), this was still gorgeous and impressive to me!
 It is also one of Bergen’s more affordable day trips and it won’t take up a huge part of your day, which is super nice!

-If you have 2 days in Bergen or more, I truly believe you should take this tour!
+If you have more than just one day in Bergen, I truly believe you should take this tour!